 The south side of the island is home to some eye-catching coves and beaches.

 Your skipper will organize an optional island tour so that you can learn about the history of this island which passed between Greek, Roman, Venetian, Napoleonic, Austrian and Italian hands.
 On this tour you’ll visit nuclear fallout shelters, churches and vantage points with great views across the ocean.
-If the tide is low, we’ll visit the stunning blue grotto of Cave Bisevo.
 We’ll surely want to visit the St. Nicholas Church with its sweeping views of the harbor.

 Dinner tonight will be on the boat with everyone chipping in a bit to cook.
 It's fun to buy fresh fish at the market and cook aboard!